jingconan/gtd-gdocs/README.md

  3. Click Blank Project.
  4. Paste the code in *build/compiled_script.js* to the window.
  5. Choose and *onOpen* function and click run in the toolbar.
  6. You can click *GTD->Insert task* to insert a task.
+The text from the current line will be used as the task description.
  7. Type a short description of the task in the popup dialog.
 After clicking "okay", a task description will be inserted under your cursor and the beginning of the description will be a emoji that represents the status of the task.
 The status of a new task will be 'Actionable' and the emoji is '🅰️'.
 The task will also be displayed in the summary table in the beginning part of the document.
  8. You can click *GTD->Insert update* to insert some context information related to this task.
  9. Put your cursor in the line of a task (which should have a status emoji at the beginning), and click *GTD->Mark task as Waiting For* to mark the task as a 'Waiting For' task if you have done what you can do and waiting for something, e.g., you colleagues' review.
 The status emoji should change to '🆆'.